Australia in World War I: Hundred Days Offensive

 The last-ditched effort by the Germans to win the war came to a grinding halt in mid-July and after that there followed a brief period of lull, during which time the Australians undertook a series of small unit actions aimed at capturing parts of the German line with limited support.
 These actions became known as Peaceful Penetrations and were essentially a cross between trench raids and patrolling.
 Their success relied heavily upon the leadership and initiative of junior commanders and the ability of soldiers to employ principles of fire and manoeuvre.
-This lull did not last long, however, as the Allies were soon ready to launch their own offensive, known as the Hundred Days Offensive, which would ultimately bring about an end to the war.
+This lull did not last long, as the Allies were soon ready to launch their own offensive, known as the Hundred Days Offensive, which would bring about an end to the war.

 The offensive began on 8 August 1918 when 20 Allied divisions, including four Australian, struck at Amiens on the Somme.
 Using the combined arms techniques developed earlier at Hamel, the Allies achieved territorial gains that had been unheard of since the start of the war.
 In the Australian sector, the 4th and 5th Divisions had initially spearheaded the advance, before the 2nd and 3rd Divisions had advanced another three kilometres to secure the secondary objectives.
 The attack had been so successful that it was later described by German General Erich Ludendorff as a "black day" for the German Army.

 Following that the Allied offensive continued for the next four months, right up until the end of the war.
 During the Second Battle of the Somme the Australian Corps fought actions at Lihons, Etinehem, Proyart, Chuignes, and Mont St Quentin, before taking part in their final engagement of the war on 5 October 1918 at Montbrehain.
 Australian casualties during these battles were very high and coupled with the drying up of reinforcements from Australia, the rejection of the proposal to introduce conscription and the granting of home leave to men who been serving since 1914 meant that by the end of the war the AIF was stretched to the limit.
-Consequently, during the height of the offensive it was decided to disband three battalions—the 36th, 47th and 52nd—in order to reinforce other units.
+Consequently, during the height of the offensive it was decided to disband three battalions—the 36th, 47th and 52nd—to reinforce other units.

 The engagement at Montbrehain was the Australian Corps' last contribution to the war and they were out of the line training when the Armistice was declared on 11 November 1918.
 Total Australian casualties on the Western Front numbered 181,000, including 46,000 of whom died.
 Another 114,000 men were wounded, 16,000 gassed, and approximately 3,850 were taken prisoners of war.